the licence overview

 Because ProPost is hosted on our secure cloud servers and accessed via the internet, reliable broadband with transfer speeds of at least 2Mbps is essential.
 You will also need a landline telephone and a mobile as an alternative means of contact.

 ( if you have any questions, call us for an informal chat, at local rates, on 0333 789 0011 )

 Click the postal address examples below to visit each Mail Centre's portal website

-Unlike a traditional Franchise, our Licensed 'territories' are determined by the proximity of a Mail Centre to others in the network, rather than the geographical location of its customers ( who will be from all corners of the planet! ) To protect your business' potential, we are only issuing eight Licences within the UK, ( as shown on the map above ) so you will never find another Mail Centre opening in direct competition to you.
+Unlike a traditional Franchise, our Licensed 'territories' are determined by the proximity of other Mail Centres in the network, rather than the geographical location of its customers ( who will be from all corners of the planet! ) To protect your business' potential, we are only issuing ten Licences on the UK mainland, ( as illustrated on the map above ) so you will never find another Mail Centre opening in direct competition to you.

 the licence owner